Simdiva/DSL-Task/README.md

 DSL Task Repository
 ====

 This is the official repository for the Disciminating between Similar Language (DSL) Shared Task 2015.
+Discriminating between similar languages and language varieties is one of the bottlenecks of language identification systems.

 The results of the DSL-2015 Shared Task can be found on https://goo.gl/dCaxAV

 This repo contains the following:
  - DSL Corpus Collection (DSLCC) version 2.0 (training, dev, test and gold data included)